CodingItWrong/outsidein.dev/docs/react/3-vertical-slice.md

 export default RestaurantScreen;
 ```

-If we rerun our E2E test we'll see the "Restaurants" text displayed, but we aren't any closer to passing the text.
+If we rerun our E2E test we'll see the "Restaurants" text displayed, but we aren't any closer to passing the test.
 What do we do next?

 Well, what do we want to do on this screen?
 For this story, we want to display a restaurant list.
 But we also have an upcoming story where we want to add new restaurants.
 Those are two different responsibilities we want this screen to have.
 So let's create child components for each.
 For now, we'll just create the restaurant list.